 Black squirrel populations are on the rise in Britain ©Getty

 Experts believe that in parts of Britain, particularly in the eastern counties, black squirrels may begin to overrun grey squirrel populations.
 They also pose a significant threat to the UK’s red squirrels.
-Find out more about black squirrels.

-Where to see red squirrels in Britain
+Best places to see red squirrels in Britain

 The best time of year to see red squirrels is in autumn when they are foraging for nuts and seeds for the winter ahead.
-Three-quarters of the UK population reside in Scotland, but there are also small concentrations in England, Wales and Northern Ireland
+Three-quarters of the UK population reside in Scotland, but there are also small concentrations in England, Wales and Northern Ireland.

 Formby’s pinewoods provide a refuge for red squirrels ©Getty